Privacy Information

 3. REGISTRATION FOR AN EVENT

-The following explains which data is processed as part of the registration for an event and for which purposes.
+The following explains which data is processed during registration for an event and for what purposes.

-3.1 RESPONSIBLE
+3.1 RESPONSIBLE PARTY

-The legal basis for this data processing is the legitimate interest of the organizer in accordance with Art.
-6 Para.
-1 lit. f) GDPR in communication with customers or interested parties or the necessity of processing the data to fulfill a contract or to carry out a pre-contractual measure in accordance with Art 6 Paragraph 1 lit. b) GDPR.
+The legal basis for this data processing is the legitimate interest of the organizer pursuant to Art.
+6 para.
+1 lit. f) GDPR in communicating with customers or prospective customers, or the necessity of processing the data for the performance of a contract or for the implementation of a pre-contractual measure pursuant to Art.
+6 para.
+1 lit. b) GDPR.

-3.3 EVENT REGISTRATION
+3.3 REGISTRATION FOR AN EVENT

 3.4 PAYMENT INFORMATION